Cyberpunk 2077's next patch will slow police response, let you remap dodge

 "It should now be more feasible to move WASD bindings around the keyboard," said tools programmer Wojtek.
 "There still remain a few bindings that need to be addressed, but these should be fixed in upcoming patches."

-The patch hasn't gone out just yet, and I've asked CD Projekt when to expect it.
+CD Projekt tells me that the patch is on target to release before the end of March.
 The full Patch 1.2 Development Insight post includes more demonstration videos, as well as fictional explanations for these upcoming changes.
 Regarding police behavior, "Mike from Kabuki" is quoted as saying that when his choom accidentally shot a pedestrian, the NCPD "appeared out of thin air," which he figures is "too brutal of a response for a regular accidental murder."